SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     applying it to every member of that extension that isn't explicitly marked with the ``nonobjc`` attribute.

-    Classes marked with the ``objc`` attribute
-    must inherit from a class defined in Objective-C or from another class marked with the ``objc`` attribute.
     The compiler implicitly adds the ``objc`` attribute to subclasses of any class defined in Objective-C.
     However, the subclass must not be generic, and must not inherit from any generic classes.
+    You can explicitly add the ``objc`` attribute to a subclass that meets these criteria, to specify its Objective-C name as discussed below.
     Protocols marked with the ``objc`` attribute can't inherit from protocols that aren't marked with the ``objc`` attribute.